circleci/circleci-docs/jekyll/_cci2/build-processing.md

 - Build processing is **not** fully backwards-compatible with existing API calls to trigger arbitrary jobs
 - The new build triggering API endpoint does **not** accept parameters and workflow or job filters
-- Auto-cancel redundant builds including workflows auto-cancel is **not** yet supported
 - UI for Rerun of a job or rerun the workflow of the job is **not** yet implemented

 ## Giving Feedback